Crossbow2560/20-02-2025_Problem_Statement/README.md

 The `'.'` character indicates empty cells

 ## Input Format
-A two dimensional array consisting of either digits `1-4` or the character `'.'`
+A two dimensional array consisting of either digits `1-4` or the character `'.'`.

+## Constraints

+## Output Format
+A two dimensional array consisting of the digits `1-4`.